jmoak3/jmoak3.github.io/posts/slop-identify.md

 While the ridiculousness of his claims were easy to test and the students were able to prove their work (they got their diplomas) using Google Doc timestamps logged as they wrote their papers, this terrifying anecdote raises important questions about the problems of authenticity in work today and if we have the capability to discern if something was written with AI-assistance or not.

 For tech companies today this is a quandary.
 How does Meta know if an image on Instagram is real or fake?
 Do they care?
 How does a teacher know if their students' work was AI?
 What about a manager reviewing his report's suddenly meandering output?
 What about a report reading his manager's suddenly correctly-spelt emails?
+Does it even matter, if fake content is better than real content?

+First, let's cover "slop".
 AI content can be pushed out in volumes of epic proportions in the same way that a spam email can be sent to millions of people.
-Such content is colloquially referred to as "Slop", as it can be generated in vast volumes with little care.
+Such content is colloquially referred to as "slop", as it can be generated in vast volumes with little care.
 Since a lot of AI content is perceived as low quality or plain wrong due to "hallucinations" (where a generative AI tool makes things up), "slop" is justifiably used negatively.
 Will the world of computers turn into an overfilled and abandoned trough?

-We're going to discuss some of the latest attempts to determine this, how AI affects different settings, and how to live in a potentially "slop-py" world.
+We're going to discuss some of the latest attempts to determine authenticity, how the flood of AI generated media affects different settings, and how to live in a potentially "slop-py" world.

 ### Meta